Voljega/ExoDOSConverter/README.md

 ## Known issues

-A few games in eXoDOS v4 have some generation issues.
+A few games in eXoDOS v4 have some conversion issues with this tool.

 #### The 11th Hour (1995)